rajshah1/ProblemsOfBasicProgramming/readme.md

 For each test case, if any of the permutation of string S1 is equal to the string S2 print YES else print NO.

 '''

-3                           YES
+3

-sumit mitsu                 YES
+sumit mitsu

-ambuj jumba                 NO
+ambuj jumba

 abhi hibb
 '''